-THE HISTORY OF SAN FRANCISCO SANCTUARY CITY POLICY - A DISSERTATION
+THE HISTORY OF SAN FRANCISCO SANCTUARY CITY POLICY

 This dissertation is based on qualitative and quantitative ethnographic field research, archival research, and extensive public records requests and analysis.
 Funding for the completion of this dissertation came from the United States National Science Foundation, the Wenner-Gren Foundation, and the Vanderbilt University College of Arts and Sciences.